python/cpython/Doc/c-api/module.rst

 .. c:macro:: PyModuleConst_Long(name, value)

-   Add an entry for an int constant.
+   Add an entry for an integer constant.

    .. versionadded:: 3.10

+.. c:macro:: PyModuleConst_Long(name, value)

+   Add an entry for an unsigned integer constant.

+   .. versionadded:: 3.10

 .. c:macro:: PyModuleConst_Bool(name, value)

-   Add an entry for a bool constant.
+   Add an entry for a bool constant. ``0`` is false, ``1`` is true.

    .. versionadded:: 3.10